 The Board is responsible for the Group's organization and the management of the Group's business.
 The Board shall manage the Group's affairs in the interests of the Group and all its shareholders and ensure and promote a good company culture.
-The Board appoints the President and CEO and has formed an Audit Committee and a Remuneration Committee.
-The Board meets a minimum of six times annually.
+The Board appoints the President and CEO.

 The Board has adopted a number of Group policies.
+In addition to the Group policies, there are also divisional and local policies.
 Policies are critical for the Group as they establish boundaries for individuals as well as processes, relationships and transactions and implement relevant control procedures.

-The Board ensures the quality of financial reporting through Group policies, procedures and frameworks, clear structures with defined responsibilities and through documented delegation of authority, which is further described in the enterprise risk management and internal control report, beginning on page 38.
+The Board ensures the quality of financial reporting through Group policies, procedures and frameworks, clear structures with defined responsibilities and through documented delegation of authority, which is further described in the enterprise risk management and internal control report, beginning on page 44.

-The work of the Board of Directors The activities of the Board and the division of responsibility between the are governed by formal procedures documented in a written instruction, which is adopted by the Board each year after the Annual General Meeting.
-According to these procedures, the Board should determine, among other things, the Group's overall strategy, corporate acquisitions and property investments above a certain level, and establish a framework for the Group's operations through the Group's business plan.
+The work of the Board of Directors

+The activities of the Board and the division of responsibility between the Board and the President and CEO are governed by formal procedures documented in a written instruction, which is adopted by the Board each year after the Annual General Meeting.
+According to these procedures, the Board should determine, among other things, the Group's overall strategy, definition of goals (including business, profitability and sustainability reletated goals), corporate acquisitions and property investments above a certain level, and establish a framework for the Group's operations through the Group's business plan.
 The Board also plays an important role in the ongoing process of identifying and evaluating significant risks faced by the Group.